LLNL/Caliper/README.md

 Release
 ------------------------------------------

-Caliper is released under a BSD license.
-See the `LICENSE` file for details.
+Caliper is released under a BSD 3-clause license.
+See [LICENSE](LICENSE) for details.

 ``LLNL-CODE-678900``